PROTECTING THE LAND

 HOW CAN YOU HELP?

 Education is key!
-The Conservation & Stewardship committee is committed to acquiring or in influencing the designation of land for conservation and we need your help to inform land owners about conservation easements.
-Sign up for our newsletter to learn more about how you can help the Friends of Balcones protect land in and around the refuge.
+The Conservation & Stewardship committee is committed to acquiring or in influencing the designation of land for conservation and we need your help to inform land owners about good land management practices and conservation easements.
+Sign up for our newsletter to learn more about how you can help us protect land in and around the refuge.
 Become a member and directly support our efforts to advocate for the land, for the wildlife, and for the future of the Canyonlands.